What Is PPC & How Paid Search Marketing Works

 - The context of the search (such as the user’s device and time of day).

 Quality Score is a metric that determines ad relevance.
-The components of Quality Score are:

 - Historical click-through rate (CTR).

-- Relevance of the keyword to the ad.
+- The relevance of the keyword to the ad.

-- Relevance of the keyword and ad to the search query.
+- The relevance of the keyword and ad to the search query.

 - Landing page quality.

-Ad relevance is absolutely essential; the higher Quality Score is, the lower the CPC will be.
+Ad relevance is absolutely essential; the higher the Quality Score is, the lower the CPC will be.

 Search engines penalize advertisers who bid on keywords with low Quality Scores by rarely showing their ads, even if they have high bids.

-That’s why it’s very important to have engaging and relevant ad copy that includes high-volume keywords.
+That’s why it’s very important to have an engaging and relevant ad copy that includes high-volume keywords.

 But landing page quality shouldn’t be overlooked either; ads will show less often when they point to sites with poor user experience.

-The webpage must be relevant to the user, load quickly and provide an overall smooth user experience on all devices.
+The web page must be relevant to the user, load quickly, and provide an overall smooth user experience.

 Targeting